 Core HR tools

-Talent management software
+Talent management systems

 The move to pay for performance

-Maximizing the potential of your mobile workforce
+Maximizing mobile workforce potential

 Running a bare-bones payroll system